rajan596/Devs-Journal/LLD/examples/file-system.md

 ```

 # Further Enhancements
-- Add `move` method which will move directory from one path to another path.
+- Add `move`, `delete` method which will move directory from one path to another path.